Kwai Summary Attention Technical Report: Introduction

 Around the challenge of \textit{how to reduce KV cache and computational overhead in long-context setting}, two technique paths have been well explored in recent years: \begin{itemize} \item Reducing the KV cache per layer, evolving from MHA to GQA, \textit{e.g.,} the Qwen series~\cite{yang2024qwen2technicalreport,yang2025qwen3technicalreport,qwen35blog,qwen36plus}, MLA (DeepSeek series~\cite{liu2024mla,liu2024dsv3,guo2025deepseek,deepseekai2026deepseekv4}, Kimi K2~\cite{team2025kimik2}), MLA-DSA (DeepSeek V3.2~\cite{liu2025dsa}, GLM-5~\cite{zeng2026glm} and DeepSeek NSA~\cite{yuan2025native}), as refinement of the naive full attention.
 The core idea of this branch is to compress the per-token KV cache through head grouping and sharing, or low-rank KV projection.
 However, those efforts' KV cache costs still maintain a strict $1{:}1$ linear relationship with sequence length. \item Interleaving with KV Cache friendly architecture, with varying mixing ratios, represented by linear Gated DeltaNet + GQA~\cite{qwen35blog} and SWA + GQA~\cite{agarwal2025gpt,xiao2026mimo}.
 This branch replaces the majority of layers with efficient attention variants that carry a much smaller KV cache, fundamentally decoupling the KV cache from sequence length in some layers.
 However, the drawback is also obvious: for linear attention, the fixed-size state is inherently lossy compression, in which long-range information becomes blurred and unattainable; local variants, on the other hand, completely discard any context outside the window, thus losing perception of the distant information. \end{itemize}

 The above discussion reveals: i) KV cache compression methods, \textit{e.g.,} GQA, MLA still maintain strict linear relationship between sequence length and cache cost. ii) Architectures whose KV cache costs are independent of sequence length, \textit{e.g.,} Hybrid SWA, Hybrid Linear, face limited modeling expressivity and impaired long-context capacity.
-However, we argue that there should be have a intermediate technique roadmap which has previously been underestimated: \textit{Maintaining a linear relationship between the KV cache and sequence length, but performing semantic-level compression through a specific ratio $k$}.
-This $O(n/k)$ path does not pursue a ``minimum KV cache'', but rather trades acceptable memory costs for concrete and interpretable long distant dependency.
+However, we argue that there exists a promising intermediate technique roadmap: \textit{Maintaining a linear relationship between the KV cache and sequence length, but performing semantic-level compression through a specific ratio $k$}\footnote{A similar line of sequence-level compression works has explored this direction with learnable summary/gist tokens; we discuss the relations and differences in Sec.~\ref{sec:sequence_level_token_compression}.}.This $O(n/k)$ path does not pursue a ``minimum KV cache'', but rather trades acceptable memory costs for concrete and interpretable long distant dependency.
 Compared with SWA and Linear attention, it has the potential that preserving full fidelity over long-range dependency, more friendly for long-context reasoning, agent trajectories, and downstream RL training signals. \myorange{In other words, we believe that sequence-level token compression could provide a new perspective for reducing KV cache}.
 At the same time, DeepSeek V4~\cite{deepseekai2026deepseekv4} model series have been released recently, whose design follows the first-principle of sequence-level KV Cache compression too, further proves the engineering feasibility and long-context robustness of this technique roadmap.